antvis/Graphin/packages/graphin/docs/contributing.en-US.md

 ## Code of Conduct

 We have adopted a [Code of Conduct](https://github.com/antvis/graphin/blob/develop/CODE_OF_CONDUCT.md) that we expect project participants to adhere to.
-Please read the full text so that you can understand what actions will and will not be tolerated.
+Please read the full document to understand the adoption and standards of our project.

 ## Open Development

-All work on Graphin happens directly on GitHub.
-Both core team members and external contributors send pull requests which go through the same review process.
+All work on Graphin are develop directly on GitHub.
+Both core team members and external contributors requires to create pull requests and undergo the our review process.

 ## Branch Organization

 According to our release schedule, we maintain two branches, master and feature.
-If you send a bugfix pull request, please do it against the master branch, if it's a feature pull request, please do it against the feature branch.
+If you send a bugfix pull request, please set the target branch to the master, if it's a feature pull request, please create a feature branch.

 ## Bugs

 We are using GitHub Issues for bug tracking.
-The best way to get your bug fixed is using our [issue helper](https://github.com/antvis/graphin/issues/new?assignees=&labels=&template=bug_report.md&title=) and provide reproduction steps with this Code Sanbox [template](https://codesandbox.io/s/data-driven-3o71b).
+The fastest way to get your bug fixed is using our [issue helper](https://github.com/antvis/graphin/issues/new?assignees=&labels=&template=bug_report.md&title=) and provide reproduction steps with the Codesandbox [template](https://codesandbox.io/s/data-driven-3o71b).

-Before you report a bug, please make sure you've searched exists issues, and read our FAQ.
+Before you report a bug, please make sure you've searched exists issues, and read through our FAQ.

 ## Proposing a Change

-If you intend to change the public API or introduce new feature, we also recommend you use our [issue template](https://github.com/antvis/graphin/issues/new?assignees=&labels=&template=feature_request.md&title=) to create a feature request issue.
+If you intend to change the public API or introduce new feature, we recommend to use our [issue template](https://github.com/antvis/graphin/issues/new?assignees=&labels=&template=feature_request.md&title=) to create a feature request issue.

 ## Your First Pull Request